NuGet/NuGetDocs/site/Docs/Creating-Packages/Hosting-Your-Own-NuGet-Feeds.markdown

 Note that the URL you need to put in is <a href="http://yourdomain/nuget/">http://yourdomain/nuget/</a> depending on how you deploy the site.

 Yes, it's that easy!
-Note that this feed is "read-only" in the sense that it doesn't support publishing to it via the NuGet.exe command line tool.
-Instead, you need to add packages to the **Packages** folder and they are automatically syndicated.
+An alternative way of publishing packages to this server is by simply placing the nupkg under the the **Packages** folder and they are automatically syndicated.